eliranwong/ChromeOSLinux/troubleshooting/qt.qpa.plugin_cannot_load_xcb.md

 > sudo echo "Environment='QT_QPA_PLATFORM=wayland'" >> /etc/systemd/user/cros-garcon.service.d/cros-garcon-override.conf

-The above solution works with some applications.  <b>HOWEVER,</b> some applications has issues with chrome os wayland compositor that:
+The above solution works with some applications.  <b>HOWEVER,</b> some other applications have issues with chrome os wayland compositor that:

 1) main window open and closes again